 Mr. Lee is currently on the board of directors of Eka Software Solutions, Peloton Computer Enterprises, and PCCW Ltd., in addition to being responsible for Silver Lake Kraftwerk's investment in Didi Chuxing and GoEuro.
 Previously, he served on the board of Quorum Business Solutions.
 Mr. Lee graduated from Stanford University.

 Sebastian Neelamkavil joined Silver Lake in 2009 and is a Director at Silver Lake Kraftwerk.
-He helps oversee the fund’s investments in FATHOM and Tesla.
-Prior to the inception of Silver Lake Kraftwerk, Mr. Neelamkavil was with Silver Lake Partners focusing on private equity investments in the technology and technology-related sectors.
+He serves on the board of Con-Pearl, Eka and FATHOM.
+Prior to the inception of Silver Lake Kraftwerk, Mr. Neelamkavil was with Silver Lake Partners.
 He began his career as an investment banker in the Technology Mergers & Acquisitions Group at Credit Suisse.
 Mr. Neelamkavil graduated with distinction from the University of Western Ontario, where he holds a B.ESc. in Electrical Engineering from the Faculty of Engineering and a B.A. in Honors Business Administration from the Richard Ivey School of Business.

 Silver Lake has a team of approximately 100 investment and operating professionals located around the world.
 Focused both on developed economies and emerging markets, Silver Lake's investment and value creation team operates in Silicon Valley, New York, London and Hong Kong and manages investments throughout North America, South America, Europe, and Asia.